cjacker/opensource-toolchain-bouffalo-lab/README.md

 After built successfully, 'lvgl_demo.bin' and 'lvgl_demo.elf' should be generated at `build_out` dir.

-There is a warning **'mis-matched ISA version 1.0 for 'v' extension, the output version is 2.0'** when link to some prebuilt binary libraries, such as 'libblai_npu_encoder.a', you can ignore it now.
+There is a warning **'mis-matched ISA version 1.0 for 'v' extension, the output version is 2.0'** when link to some prebuilt binary libraries, such as 'libblai_npu_encoder.a', it can not fixed since 'libblai_npu_encoder.a' built with a private toolchain and it's safe to ignore it now.

 # Programming

-There are various official programming tools for BL chips:
+There are tooooo many official programming tools for BL chips:
 - BLDevCube : Official full features and general purpose GUI programming tool which support Windows / Mac and Linux. **close source.**
 - BLFlashCommand / BLFlashCube : Official CLI and GUI programming tool only designed for and integrated in 'bl_mcu_sdk' and used by `make flash`. **close source.**
 - [bflb-mcu-tool](https://pypi.org/project/bflb-mcu-tool/) : Official CLI programming tool which can support most options in BLDevCube 'MCU' page.
 - [bflb-iot-tool](https://pypi.org/project/bflb-iot-tool/) : Official CLI programming tool which can support most options in BLDevCube 'IOT' page.
 - [blisp](https://github.com/pine64/blisp) : Simple BL60x/70x programming tool development by Pine64 community.

-There are too many programming tools, it may be a little bit confusing.
-I was also confused at first.
+I know it may be a little bit confusing, I was also confused at first.

 Usually, it's not neccesary for you to figure out the differences between all this programming tools and to decide which one you should use.
-If you use bl_mcu_sdk, just'make flash' directly.
+If you use bl_mcu_sdk, just use 'make flash' directly.

 **NOTE:**